UN cylinders, UN tubes, UN cryogenic receptacles, and multiple-element gas containers (MEGCs)

 CSA Standard B341, UN pressure receptacles and multiple-element gas containers for the transport of dangerous goods; and

-CSA Standard B342, Selection and use of UN pressure receptacles and multiple-element gas containers for the transport of dangerous goods, Class 2.
+CSA Standard B342, Selection and use of UN pressure receptacles, multiple-element gas containers, and other pressure receptacles for the transport of dangerous goods, Class 2.

 These standards establish domestic requirements for Canada in relation to UN cylinders, tubes, and multiple-element gas containers (MEGCs) for transport of dangerous goods included in Class 2, Gases.